 Operation#

-The following aspects apply to managing Starburst Gateway and the connected clusters.
+This page provides instructions for managing Starburst Gateway and connected clusters.

-Starburst Gateway records history of recent queries and displays links to check query details page in respective cluster.
+Starburst Gateway records the history of recent queries and displays links to check query details in the respective cluster.

 Graceful shutdown#